-Warning signs of parental alienation include:
+Warning signs of parental alienation may include:

 Because parental alienation has not been recognized as an official condition by psychiatrists, Texas courts do not have any laws or standards by which to pinpoint or evaluate its effects on children.
 Even so, you may have legal options to hold the other parent accountable for their actions.

 Parental alienation cases are best handled on a case-by-case basis.
-Our parental alienation lawyers in Frisco can assess your situation and determine the next steps you should take to combat the abuse and rebuild your relationship with your child.
+Our parental alienation lawyers in Dallas can assess your situation and determine the next steps you should take to combat the abuse and rebuild your relationship with your child.